ksens/easyaspy/README.md

 - for few countries (US, China, India, Turkey, Lebanon)
 - total cases, number of deaths in same graph

+## Assignment C (2020-05-24)

+### Main assignment

+- From the time series data, find sum of all confirmed cases and confirmed deaths from all provinces of China (excluding Wuhan); from start of infection to today's date
+- Now compare the following:
+	- total sum of confirmed cases to date: Wuhan vs. Rest of China
+	- total sum of deaths to date: Wuhan vs. Rest of China

+### Auxiliary stuff

+- Learn to stop and start jupyter
+- Store a single script, (say `assignment_b.py` that records your solution for the previous assignment)

 ## Assignment B (2020-05-20)

 ### Main assignment